DiscordMessenger/mwas/README.md

 - `GetMonitorInfo` - Simulates fetching information about the primary monitor using `GetSystemMetrics`.

+- `AnimateWindow` - Hides or shows the window based on the flags parameter.
+Animation related flags are ignored.

 ## License

 This project is licensed under the MIT license.
 See the license file for details.